smarthomeNG/plugins/enocean/README.md

 Use different ID offsets for different groups of actors.
 After complete the teach-in procedure, leave the interactive console and add the applied ID_Offset to the respective enocean send item (enocean_tx_id_offse = ID_Offse).
 That's it!

+UTE teach-in
+=

+When activated on Enocean device the device will send a "D4" teach in request.
+An automatic answer within 500ms is expected.
+To do so enable the UTE learnmode prior to the activation on the device:
+Start smarthome with the interactive console - see above. sh.enocean.start_UTE_learnmode(ID_Offset)

+The device will be teached in and the learn mode will be ended automatically.

 Docu V1.2